gl_SampleMask — specifies the sample coverage mask for the current fragment

 out int gl_SampleMask ;

 used to set the sample mask for the fragment being processed.
 Coverage for the current

 That is, setting a bit in

 setting sample mask bits back to one will never enable samples not covered by the original primitive.

 sample mask will be undefined for any array elements of any fragment shader invocation that

 If the fragment shader is being evaluated at any frequency other than per-fragment, bits within

 |OpenGL Shading Language Version|

 Copyright © 2011-2014 Khronos Group.
-This material may be distributed subject to the terms and conditions set forth in the Open Publication License, v 1.0, 8 June 1999. http://opencontent.org/openpub/.
+This material may be distributed subject to the terms and conditions set forth in the Open Publication License, v 1.0, 8 June 1999. https://opencontent.org/openpub/.